Abhi-coder-crypto/AutoCar1/VERCEL_SETUP.md

 ### Build Process

-1. Frontend builds to `dist/public/` (Vite build output)
+1. Frontend builds to `dist/public/` (Vite build output with all static assets)
-2. Backend builds to `dist/index.js` (not used in serverless mode)
+2. Backend bundles to `api/index.js` (esbuild bundles all TypeScript code into single JavaScript file)
-3. `api/index.ts` is compiled and deployed as a serverless function
+3. `api/index.js` is deployed as a serverless function with `dist/public/` included
-4. Static assets from `dist/public/` are included in the function deployment
+4. All dependencies and imports are bundled - no external files needed at runtime

 ### Routing